 Established in 1995, the Commission for Florida Law Enforcement Accreditation, Inc. (CFA) is a council of law enforcement and criminal justice professionals that establish standards for staffing, training, conducting, and documenting the investigative function.
-In 2008, the CFA introduced an accreditation profession for offices of inspectors general, and in 2018 the OIG went through an initial accreditation assessment.
+In 2008, the CFA introduced an accreditation profession for offices of inspectors general.
+In 2018 the OIG went through an initial accreditation assessment and was reaccredited in 2021.
+In July 2024, the Investigations Unit went through an additional assessment, resulting in its second CFA reaccredited.